Actor-based message-driven runtime

 The actor model provides a higher level of abstraction for writing concurrent and distributed systems.
-It alleviates the developer from having to deal with explicit locking and thread management, making it easier to write correct concurrent and parallel systems.
+It alleviates the developer from having to deal with explicit locking and thread management, making it easier to write correct concurrent, parallel and distributed systems.

 Distributed by default

-When an actor crashes, its parent can either restart or stop it, or escalate the failure up the hierarchy of actors.
-This enables a clean set of semantics for managing failures in a concurrent, distributed system and allows for writing highly fault-tolerant systems that self-heal
+When an actor crashes, its parent can either restart it or escalate the failure up to its supervisor, responsible for managing the lifecycle of its children.
+This enables a clean set of semantics for managing failures in a concurrent, distributed system and allows for writing highly resilient systems that self-heal.

 Focus on business logic

 Stateless, asynchronous, and location transparent, Akka is ideally suited for hybrid cloud architectures and the elastic scaling of cloud platforms.
-In an experiment with Google, it only took 4 minutes to start a 1000 node Akka cluster on Google Compute Engine (GCE), which included the time to start the GCE instances.
+In an experiment with Google, we were able to start a 1000 node Akka cluster on Google Compute Engine (GCE) in less than 4 minutes, which included the time to start the GCE instances.

 Subscription for monitoring